 Mr. Illovsky received his J.D. from Yale Law School, where he served as an Editor of the Yale Law Journal, and received his A.B. from Amherst College, where he was elected to Phi Beta Kappa.

 Mr. Illovsky has been named to the Northern California Super Lawyers list as one of the top attorneys in Northern California for 2012 and 2013 and the Best Lawyers in America 2013 and 2014.
-He has also been recommended as a leading lawyer by Legal 500 US 2009.
+He was selected by Global Investigations Review’s independent research as one of the world's leading investigations lawyers and is named in its International Who's Who of Investigations Lawyers & Forensic Experts 2014, and was also recommended as a leading lawyer by Legal 500 US 2009.